rodeyseijkens/nixos-config/README.md

 - 📷 **Area** - Select an area and copy directly to clipboard
 - 🖥️ **Fullscreen** - Capture entire screen and copy to clipboard
 - 💾 **Save to File** - Choose between area or fullscreen capture and save to `~/Pictures/Screenshots/`
-- ✏️ **Edit with Swappy** - Capture and save, then open in Swappy image editor
+- ✏️ **Edit with Satty** - Capture and save, then open in Satty image editor
 - ⏰ **Timer** - Delayed fullscreen capture (5s or 10s countdown) and save to file

 </details>